FETCHING

 we progressed down the road, people would run out into the road to flag down the

-could not understand why this mad rush.
+I could not understand why this mad rush.
 We finally reached some hill country

 where there were long hills down to bridges and back up-- over and over.
-The
+The bus

-then up the far hill in an effort to stay in at least third gear.
+back up the far hill in an effort to stay in at least third gear.

 I could not keep quiet any

 longer.
 I casually asked the driver why the hurry.
-The driver told
+The driver told me that there

-loud what difference that made.
-He told me he wanted to be the first bus
+that made.
+He told me he wanted to be the first bus to the Rugezi ferry crossing

-to the Rugezi ferry crossing from the mainland to Ukerewe island.
+from the mainland to Ukerewe island.
+You

-You see, we lived on a peninsula
+see, we lived on a peninsula which terminated in an island named Ukerewe.
+Only

-and a ferry crossing was mandatory to get onto the island and to the big town
+one road went to the island, and a ferry crossing was mandatory to get onto the

-of Nansio where the Post Office and government offices were.
-I thought about
+island and to the big town of Nansio where the Post Office and government offices

-this for a while.
-Then
+were.
+I thought about this for a while.
+Thanks

 to Mike Paterson from the UK, whose father served under the colonial office on